bkedge/RamsBot/README.md

 # Commands
 ### !help
 Get list of commands
+### !info
+Displays a markdown message of the bot's commands and features
 ### !gif [search terms]
 Searches for gif of given terms
 ### !player [name]